NetworkwideFileSearch/filesearch1.0.0/resources/SQLite_VS_mySQL.md

 Conclusion
 As a change of pace, I thought comparing two different RDBMS, MySQL and SQLite, was an interesting dive.
 It gave not only a little background on each but more of an understanding of how each worked.
 We also looked at a few major differences between the two, and that they really are less similar than what you may be lead to believe.
 In the end, we took a short look at when you may want to use one over the other, although that is more up to the user and your particular project.
 I hope you learned something from this, and that you found the information useful.
 I know I found it interesting.
 Until next time, cheers!

-Read all my articles for free with my weekly newsletter, thanks!

-Want to read all articles on Medium?
-Become a Medium member today!